-Meth is not cut with other substance as commonly as other drugs are.
+Meth is not cut with other substances as commonly as other drugs are.
 There are aspects of the manufacturing process, however, that can result in the presence of dangerous substances in crystal meth.

 Crystal meth sold on the street is most likely not cut in the same way that cocaine and heroin are cut by manufacturers.
 According to numerous reports, some of the seized samples of the drug include adulterants that generally have no effect, such as sugars, milk powder, and other fillers.